St George Girls High School

 The school offers a broad curriculum and a range of opportunities allowing students to achieve excellence in academic, creative, social, cultural, sporting, leadership and community endeavours.
 The school values collaborative learning, positive relationships and building capacity amongst the students to effectively allow them to engage in the world of the future, where problem solving, evaluating, working in teams, communicating, creating and innovating are not only valued concepts, but expected skills, attributes and capabilities.

 St George Girls High School creates a supportive and inclusive environment where gifted and talented students are encouraged to explore their potential and achieve their personal best in all aspects of school life.
-Students are challenged and engaged through authentic learning opportunities that inspire them to develop creativity, confidence and resilience to become independent and ethical life-long learners.
+Students are challenged and engaged through authentic learning opportunities that inspire them to develop creativity, confidence and resilience to become resourceful and ethical life-long learners.

 Years 7 to 10 have an enrolment ceiling of 150 girls.
+In Year 11 the Principal determines the number of new students each year, based on their performance in the Higher Ability Selection Test (HAST) compiled by the Australian Council for Educational Research (ACER) and the number of vacancies that exist, taking Years 11 and 12 numbers up to a maximum of 168 students.
+Years 7 to 10 have an enrolment ceiling of 150 girls.
 In Year 11 the Principal determines the number of new students each year, based on their performance in the ACER test and the number of vacancies that exist, taking Years 11 and 12 numbers up to a maximum of 168 students.

 Year 7 placements are administered by the High Performing Students Unit.
 Year 7 entry into selective schools is determined by the student's results in the Selective High School Placement Test in English (including reading and writing), Mathematics and general ability, together with their primary school's assessment of their performance in English and Mathematics.